 When two or more products must be produced together, they are called joint products.
 The purpose of this article is to describe the explanation, examples, and accounting techniques for costing joint products.

-Joint products are produced simultaneously by a common process or series of processes, with each product possessing more than a nominal value in the form in which it is produced.
+Joint products are produced simultaneously by a common process or series of processes, with each product possessing more than nominal value in the form in which it is produced.
 The definition emphasizes the point that the manufacturing process creates products in a definite quantitative relationship.
 An increase in one product’s output will bring about an increase in the quantity of the other products, or vice versa, but not necessarily in the same proportion.

-A joint product costing may be defined as that cost which arises from the common processing or manufacturing of products produced from a common raw material.
-Whenever two or more different products are created from a single cost factor, a joint product cost results.
+A joint product costing may be defined as that cost that arises from the common processing or manufacturing of products produced from a common raw material.
+Whenever two or more different products are created from a single cost factor, joint product cost results.
 A joint cost is incurred prior to the point at which separately identifiable products emerge from the same process.